-You are about to undertake your final years at Mary MacKillop College and as senior students you will play a very important role in the life of the College.
+You are about to undertake your final years at Mary MacKillop Catholic Regional College and as senior students you will play a very important role in the life of the College.
+You will be in a position to provide leadership to the more junior students both on and off campus.
+They will look to you for example, encouragement and advice.
+Hence your approach to life as a senior student must be positive, well considered and in keeping with your career and further education aspirations.

 Year 10 can be viewed as the conclusion of compulsory education.
-You must therefore have a reason for wanting to undertake the VCE or VCAL and you will need to keep this uppermost in your mind throughout the whole two-year program.
-Most VCE and VCAL students regard the transition from Year 10 to Year 11 as a significant one - in fact, the most significant one of their education so far.
-Students need to be aware of the increased workload involved in the VCE or VCAL and of the greater complexity in the content of all VCE subjects, and take appropriate action.
+You must therefore have a reason for wanting to undertake the VCE and you will need to keep this uppermost in your mind throughout the whole two-year program.
+Most senior students regard the transition from Year 10 to Year 11 as a significant one - in fact, the most significant one of their education so far.
+Students need to be aware of the increased workload involved in the VCE and of the greater complexity in the content of all VCE subjects, and take appropriate action.
 It is important to realise that the amount of effort and commitment that was adequate in Year 10 may not be sufficient at this senior level.

-One of the prerequisites for success at the VCE and VCAL is a consistent and organised approach to study and classes on the part of the student.
+One of the prerequisites for success in the VCE is a consistent and organised approach to study and classes on the part of the student.
 This cannot be achieved in a haphazard fashion.

-VCE and VCAL is a demanding program: students must be prepared to devote the required hours to the task and must be in a proper physical state to cope with the many and varied pressures.
+VCE and VCE Vocational Major is a demanding program: students must be prepared to devote the required hours to the task and must be in a proper physical state to cope with the many and varied pressures.
 Attendance at school for the complete school day is of paramount importance - hence absence due to appointments (e.g. dental visits, driving tests), extended holidays or weekends can only reduce the effectiveness of the overall education program.
 Such absences from school must be avoided wherever possible.